jarssoft/DvbMonitor/README.md

 # DvbMonitor

-A small software for monitoring teletext, EPG and other part of DVB Trasport Stream.
+Extract teletext, EPG and other from MPEG Trasport Stream.

-- Teletext with many special data
+- Monitoring teletext with many special data.
+(Monitor-class)
-- View multichannel subtitles like a chat.
-(For Finnish Broadcast Company Yle)
+- View teletext subtitles from multiple tv-channel like a chat.
+(SubtitleMonitor-class)
 - TODO: EPG

 ## Installation